-Studies have shown that the release of dopamine during gambling occurs in brain areas like those activated when individuals are addicted to alcohol or drugs7.
+Studies have shown that the release of dopamine during gambling occurs in brain areas like those activated when individuals are addicted to alcohol or drugs.
 The good news is that studies have shown that brain chemistry can be rebalanced, and with effective treatment, everyday life can start to feel good again.

-When 'problem gamblers' try to stop, they go through withdrawal, with insomnia, agitation, irritability, and a feeling of being ill at ease.
+When 'harmful gamblers' try to stop, they go through withdrawal, with insomnia, agitation, irritability, and a feeling of being ill at ease.
 In a similar manner, this may extend to associated addictions such as drug and alcohol.
 All too often, these conditions are influenced or complicated by a persons' socio-economic background including such factors as poverty, debt, family/relationship issues or problems at work or in the community.
-Problem gambling is now recognised as a medical condition.